wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/amazonsqs-inbound-endpoint-example.md

      </inboundEndpoint>
      ```

-4. Implement the injecting sequence which process the message - `AmazonSQSInboundEndpoint-inboundSequence`.
+4. Implement the injecting sequence which processes the message - `AmazonSQSInboundEndpoint-inboundSequence`.

-    In this example, for simplicity we will just log the message, but in a real world use case, this can be any type of message mediation.
+    For simplicity, in this example you will just log the message.
+However, in a real-world use case, this could involve any type of message mediation.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>